Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-02.md

 These are Level 16 Soldiers with 155 HP.
 They have darkvision, a ground speed of 6, and a fly speed of 8.
 They lack any elemental resistances, which I think must be an error of some sort.
-I'd expect them to have 15 fire resistance.
+I'd expect them to have 15 or 20 fire resistance.
 They wear plate and wield a sword and shield.

 In any case, they're protected by **Asmodeus's Shield**, a passive trait that gives them +2 to all defenses against divine powers while they're unbloodied,